2020-qqtcg/GUI-360/README.md

 ### 2. 📁 Prepare the Dataset

-Download the GUI-360° dataset and organize it in the following structure:
+Download the GUI-360° dataset (use test folder for evaluation) and organize it in the following structure:

 ```
-<dataset_root>/
+test /
 ├── data/
 │   ├── <domain>/                # e.g., word, excel, ppt
 │   │   ├── <category>/